tobikugel/2DSI_algorithm/README.md

 ## Acknowledgements
+- This work was made in no relation with any company or institution but only for personal interests!
 - Many thanks to Professor Dr. Satoshi Ashihara who gave me the opportunity to work on the characterization of mid-IR laser pulses.
 His laboratory's website can be accessed <a href="http://www.ashihara.iis.u-tokyo.ac.jp/wordpress/">here</a>.

 ## Contact